Toggle: English / Spanish

 Pyogenic granulomas are common in children.

-- Small red vascular lump that bleeds easily
+- A small red lump on the skin that bleeds easily

-- Often found at site of recent injury
+- Often found at the site of a recent injury

 Small pyogenic granulomas may go away suddenly.
-Larger bumps are treated with surgery, electrocautery, freezing, or lasers.
+Larger bumps are treated with:

 Most pyogenic granulomas can be removed.
 A scar may remain after treatment.
 There is a high chance that the problem will come back if the whole granuloma is not destroyed during treatment.